International ecommerce

 Weglot’s Visual Editor

-Moreover, Weglot effectively manages dynamic JavaScript content translation, so all elements of the site are consistently localized without manual intervention, no matter where the content is coming from (third-party apps).
+Moreover, Weglot effectively manages dynamic JavaScript content translation.
+All elements of the site are consistently localized without manual intervention, no matter where the content is coming from (such as third-party apps).

 Domain Structure, Hreflang Tags, and SEO Optimization